Dobby233Liu/ps_xmplay/README.md

   SOME_KIND_OF_DREAM in xmplay.c to fix it, which also enables support for the finer portamento adjusting commands.
 - Not all commands are implemented.
 SOME_KIND_OF_DREAM mode implements some more.
+- If a non-looping track doesn't stop properly, the driver will not try to stop it by itself.

 If a PSF crashes before it even tries to play the song, try running it in PCSX-Redux.
 If it's caused by an assertion failure a message should show up in TTY then.